celery/celery/CONTRIBUTING.rst

 .. _`PEP-257`: http://www.python.org/dev/peps/pep-0257/

-* Lines should not exceed 78 columns.
+* Lines shouldn't exceed 78 columns.

   You can enforce this in ``vim`` by setting the ``textwidth`` option:
   ::